tomaszbialkowski/bs5_personal_site/readme.md

 npm run sass:watch
 ```

-To customize, add the Bootstrap variables to the `bootstrap.scss` file.
+You can add Bootstrap variables to the `bootstrap.scss` file.
 You can look at the file `node_modules/bootstrap/dist/scss/_variables.scss` for a list of all the variables.
 Do NOT edit the `variables.scss` file directly, as it will be overwritten when you update Bootstrap.

 To add your own custom styles, use the `styles.scss` file.